menchelab/BioProfilingNotebooks/README.md

 * The following order is recommended:
 	* *Fig1_Common_Artifacts.ipynb*
-	* *Fig2_Analysis-750CellsPerWell.ipynb*
+	* *Fig2a_Profiling.ipynb*
-	* *Fig2_Analysis-750CellsPerWell-HitDetection.ipynb*
+	* *Fig2b_HitDetection.ipynb*
-	* *Fig2_Analysis-750CellsPerWell-HitEnrichment.ipynb*
+	* *FigS1a_Profiling.ipynb*
-	* *FigS1_Analysis-1500CellsPerWell.ipynb*
+	* *FigS1b_HitDetection.ipynb*
-	* *FigS1_Analysis-1500CellsPerWell-HitDetection.ipynb*
+	* *Fig3_HitEnrichment.ipynb*

 * Close the notebook server and the docker container by pressing CTRL+C in your terminal.

 #### Warning

-The notebooks *Fig2_Analysis-750CellsPerWell.ipynb* and *FigS1_Analysis-1500CellsPerWell.ipynb* require to load individual cell measurements for whole plates and might run out of memory on a desktop machine.
-We recommend 32GB of memory for these steps.
+The notebooks *Fig2a_Profiling.ipynb* and *FigS1a_Profiling.ipynb* require to load individual cell measurements for whole plates and might run out of memory on a desktop machine.
+We recommend up to 80GB of memory for these steps.
+Note that without mounting a folder with the raw images, the cells demonstrating the use of the visual diagnostics in these same notebooks cannot be run.
+The overall analysis should be reproducible nonetheless.

 ### Note for Windows users